pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ### Signaling DELEG Support

 There will be both DELEG and NS needed for delegation for a long time.
-Both legacy delegation (using NS records) and the DELEG protocol enable recursive resolution.
+Both legacy delegation and the DELEG protocol enable recursive resolution.
 This document defines a new EDNS flag to signal that a resolver is DELEG-aware and therefore does not need NS records or glue information in a referral response.

 A resolver that is DELEG-aware MUST signal that it supports the DELEG protocol by sending the DE bit when sending queries.